otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

         (```samples```), and specify that process_radtags ```clean, discard, and rescue reads.```

    • You should now be able to run the command from the ```dataprep``` directory.
 It will take a couple of minutes to run.

+      -   If you find that something is possibly missing from your process_radtags input, correct the error and give running process_radtags another try.

    • The process_radtags program will write a log file into the output directory.
 Have a look in there.
         Examine the log and answer the following questions: